hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-glance-ceph-interoperability.md

 		glance image-create --name RImg --is-public=true --disk-format=raw --container-format=bare --file cirros-0.3.2-x86_64-disk.raw

-7. Ensure that the uploaded glance image is available in the Horizon UI and is correctly stored in the appropriate pool in Ceph.
+7. Ensure that the uploaded glance image is available in the Dashboard (Horizon) UI and is correctly stored in the appropriate pool in Ceph.

 		rbd ls -l <glance pool name>

 		glance image-list

-8. If problem occurs in any of the above steps, do the following:
+8. If problem occur in any of the above steps, do the following:
 	* Enable logging in `glance-api.conf`
-	* Restart glance services and re-run problem step.
+	* Restart Glance services and re-run the problem step.
-	* Collect g.lance debug logs in `/var/log/glance` directory
+	* Collect glance debug logs in the  `/var/log/glance` directory
 	* Contact HP support team for inputs.

 ###Ceph Glance Clone Copy On Write

-Ceph implements Clone Copy on Write built off the Protected Snapshot to clone an image quickly and easily.
-During the image import in glance, images are snapshotted and protected, clones are quickly created from the snapshot and a volume is created from an image.
-For more details, [refer http://ceph.com/docs/master/dev/rbd-layering/?highlight=rbd%20layering](refer http://ceph.com/docs/master/dev/rbd-layering/?highlight=rbd%20layering)
+To clone an image quickly and easily, Ceph implements Clone Copy on Write from the Protected Snapshot.
+During the image import in Glance, images are snapshotted and protected, clones are quickly created from the snapshot and a volume is created from an image.
+For more details, see http://ceph.com/docs/master/dev/rbd-layering/?highlight=rbd%20layering](refer http://ceph.com/docs/master/dev/rbd-layering/?highlight=rbd%20layering.

-If the Ceph client script is successfully installed and ran on the Helion controller and compute nodes then the following steps are automatically performed.
+If the Ceph client script is successfully installed and ran on the Helion controller and compute nodes then the following steps are automatically performed:

-1. Edit `cinder.conf` file on all overcloud controller nodes.
+1. Edit the `cinder.conf` file on all overcloud controller nodes.

 		glance_api_version=2

-2. Restart Cinder services on all overcloud controller nodes.
+2. Restart the Cinder services on all overcloud controller nodes.

 		service cinder-volume restart
 		service cinder-scheduler restart
 		service cinder-api restart

-3. Execute the command to create glance image.
+3. To create Glance image, enter:

 		glance image-create

-	Note that Clone COW is achieved when image is in RAW format.
-Conversion tool like qemu-img is used to convert from one format to another.
+	Note that Clone COW is achieved when the image is in RAW format.
+To convert from one format to another, use a onversion tool like qemu-img.

 	For example: